-Once you have completed the initial selection process and chosen a potential new employee, there are some checks that you may want to make - or may be required to make - before making an unconditional job offer.
+Once you have completed the initial selection process and chosen a potential new employee, there are some checks that you may want to carry out - or may be required to carry out - before making an unconditional job offer.

 Some checks are optional, for example, checking a potential employee's qualifications or checking references however best practice suggests that these checks are advisable.
 Other checks are a legal requirement - for example, you are required to ensure that all your workers are entitled to be in the UK and take up the job in question.